-Additional outreach and support is offered through the Meriden Soup Kitchen to residents facing food insecurity.
-In addition to providing hot food at no cost, the Meriden Soup Kitchen offers regular blood pressure and wellness checks; direct access to SNAP and CT HUSKY enrollment; winter clothing; books; and direction to City services five days per week.
-The program is also offering take-out capacity due to the current pandemic situation.
+Through the CDBG-CV program, additional outreach and support is offered through the Meriden Soup Kitchen to residents facing food insecurity.
+The agency provides hot food at no cost, and also offers take-out capacity due to the current pandemic situation.